Bat and Ball at Madame JoJo’s

 Photos: Adnan Moe

-For further information about Bat and Ball and future events visit here.
+For further information and future events visit Bat and Ball’s website here.

 Watch the video for We Prefer It in the Dark here: